lionelc/documentdb/docs/v1/rbac-public-design.md

 - Administrative operations in MDB (like user management) properly translate to PG role operations
 - Built-in MDB roles (like `readAnyDatabase`, `readWriteAnyDatabase`) have corresponding DocumentDB roles with equivalent capabilities

-The following sections detail how specific MongoDB roles are mapped to DocumentDB/PG roles, including any differences in supported privileges.
+The following sections detail how specific compatible roles are mapped to DocumentDB/PG roles, including any differences in supported privileges.
 In addition, the Appendix section contains what will be implemented in later phases, as well as earlier designs we considered but abandoned.

 ### Built-In roles